KPLauritzen/ml-group-meeting/README.md

 Once this is installed, the following command will install all required packages in your Python environment:

-`conda install numpy scipy matplotlib scikit-learn ipython-notebook seaborn`
+`conda install numpy scipy matplotlib scikit-learn jupyter seaborn`

 Alternatively, you can download and install the (very large) Anaconda software distribution, found at https://store.continuum.io/.